Applying for a place 2018

 In 2018 we will be part of co-ordinated admissions.
 This means that you will need to put our school as one of your six preferences on your common application form (other Local Authorities may have a different number of choices).
 Details of this process will be sent to you from your local authority during the summer of 2017.
 Applications will open in September 2017 and close on 13 January 2018 DO NOT MISS THIS DEADLINE.

-If you would like to apply for a faith/foundation place at St. Jérôme Church of England Bilingual School, we have 12 available each year you MUST ALSO fill in our Supplementary Information Form and get this signed by your vicar, pastor, rector, priest etc.
+If you would like to apply for a faith/foundation place at St. Jérôme Church of England Bilingual School, we have 12 available each year, you MUST ALSO fill in our Supplementary Information Form and get this signed by your vicar, pastor, rector, priest etc and return it to the school.

 What are your oversubscription criteria?